HelinData/SGM_API_Documentation/README.md

 ### Get Schedules for a Date

-Retrieve all schedules for a specific date.
+Retrieve all schedules in UTC for a specific date.

 ```bash
 curl -X GET "https://smartsolar.polarisedge.com/v1/schedules/2024-08-06" \